-Established research strengths include 'Integrated Forest Ecosystem Research', 'Bushfire Science', 'Urban Horticulture and Landscape Management' and 'Ecohydrology'.
+Established research strengths include 'Integrated Forest Ecosystem Research', 'Bushfire Science', 'Green Infrastructure', and 'Ecohydrology'.
 SEFS features significant cross-institutional collaborations and engagement activities with many industries throughout Australia and South-east Asia.

-As a School we provide leadership in applied sciences through our Postgraduate Coursework degrees, the 'Master of Forest Ecosystem Science' (MFES) and the 'Master of Urban Horticulture' (MUH).
-Our Graduate Certificates and Diplomas in 'Bushfire Planning and Management', 'Forest Systems Management', 'Garden Design', 'Arboriculture' and 'Green Roofs and Walls' provide individuals working in industry with opportunities for intensive and career-directed learning and skills development.
+As a School we deliver a major in the Bachelor of Science (Ecosystem Science) and provide leadership in applied sciences through our Postgraduate Coursework degrees, including the Master of Ecosystem and Conservation Management, Master of Urban Horticulture, and Graduate Certificates in Arboriculture, Bushfire Planning and Management, Garden Design and Green Infrastructure; providing individuals working in industry with opportunities for intensive and career-directed learning and skills development.